Dual-Life/Pod-Usage/README.md

 - `-perldocopt` _string_

     By default, Pod::Usage will call [perldoc](https://metacpan.org/pod/perldoc) when -verbose >= 2 is specified.
-    The -perldocopt option may be used to supply options to [perldoc](https://metacpan.org/pod/perldoc).
+    This option may be used to supply options to [perldoc](https://metacpan.org/pod/perldoc).
 The string may contain several, space-separated options.

 ## Formatting base class